Clinical Practice Guideline

-The guideline, Tonsillectomy in Children, was developed by the American Academy of Otolaryngology-Head and Neck Surgery and was endorsed with qualifications by the American Academy of Family Physicians.
-The endorsement process has since been modified and the guideline was re-reviewed and categorized as Affirmation of Value.
+The updated guideline, Tonsillectomy in Children, was developed by the American Academy of Otolaryngology-Head and Neck Surgery and was endorsed by the American Academy of Family Physicians.

-- Watchful waiting for recurrent throat infection is recommended if there have been fewer than 7 episodes in the past year or fewer than 5 episodes per year in the past 2 years or fewer than 3 eipsodes per year in the past 3 years.
+Watchful waiting for recurrent throat infection is strongly recommended if there have been fewer than 7 episodes in the past year, fewer than 5 episodes per year in the past 2 years, or fewer than 3 episodes per year in the past 3 years.

-- Caregivers of children with sleep-disordered breathing and tonsil hypertrophy should be asked about comorbid conditions that might improve after tonsillectomy, including growth retardation, poor school performance, enuresis, and behavioral problems.
+- Caregivers of children with obstructive sleep-disordered breathing and tonsil hypertrophy should be asked about comorbid conditions that might improve after tonsillectomy, including growth retardation, poor school performance, enuresis, asthma, and behavioral problems.

 - Caregivers should be counseled that sleep-disordered breathing may persist or recur after tonsillectomy and may require further management.

 - Perioperative antibiotics should not be administered or prescribed for children undergoing tonsillectomy.